 The great thing about these social platforms is that you can create ad campaigns or promote your posts to reach a specific audience.
 You have access to built-in tools that allow you to drill down into demographics in order to get these ads and posts in front of your target audience.

-If you want to learn more about advertising on Twitter and Facebook, check out the following guides to learn how to get your own campaigns up and running:
+If you want to learn more about advertising on Twitter and Facebook, check out the social media advertising module of Online Business Training.

 As you can see, the reach and visibility that used to be available only to big brands with huge budgets are now within easy reach of even the smallest businesses.
 Now’s the time to take advantage!